 NOTE: In the example provided, JVBE is the unique 4 Digit access code generated when the lesson is created.
 Students use this code to access the lesson in the classroom.
 It is not case sensitive.

 iPad – Apps and Mobile URLs.
 If Classroom Controls is set to ‘Block all other access‘ then no Apps would be accessible as Apps rely on internet access.
-Also students (and teachers) using iPads to access Classroom Controls would NOT be able to view the links because the URL address is different for mobile devices.
-When a mobile device is used, the URL is changed to add an m after the https://, so if you have a class with mixed devices you would need to include both URLs, not just the standard URL.
+Also students (and teachers) using iPads to access Classroom Controls requires a different URL address for mobile devices.
+The URL is changed to add an m after the https://, so if you have a class with mixed devices you would need to include both URLs.

 Classroom Control provides easy management of all created lessons and the flexibility to modify at any time.
 All lessons created are saved for future use.

 - SAVED – all lessons created are saved permanently.

 - VIEW LESSON – Click on ‘Inactive’ to expand and close the lesson.